What will open, and how will you get there? This list will be updated following official announcements.

 • The New Museum reopened on September 15.

-• The International Center of Photography (ICP) will reopen on October 1.
+• The International Center of Photography (ICP) reopened on October 1.

 • The Museum of the City of New York has reopened.